-I’ve personally been using the GoPro Smart Remote (official GoPro accessory) for several months.
+I’ve personally been using the newest official GoPro remote for several months.
 There are numerous situations where I find myself reaching for it.

-I’ve had the chance to test multiple remotes and feel pretty confident about writing a buying guide for them.
+I’ve also had the chance to test multiple other remotes and feel pretty confident about writing a buying guide for them.
 Here are the things I’ll cover:

 - Why you might want a GoPro remote

 - GoPro remote recommendations

 - GoPro voice control – an alternative to buying a remote

 Situations that call for a GoPro remote

 Riding my bike: My GoPro is mounted to my helmet and the remote is mounted on the handlebar.
 I can extend my thumb to hit the record button and make a quick glance at its display to ensure it’s actually recording.

 Positioned away from the GoPro: When I leave my GoPro on a tripod, using the smart remote is by far the best way to start recording.